-The FMI operates a principal clearing model and only recognizes the rights of its direct members and Clients (persons to whom a CM provide its Client Clearing Services under Client Clearing Agreement pursuant to OTCC Rule 817(3).
-If the membership of a member is terminated, any outstanding positions of its parent/subsidiaries will be closed out.
+The FMI operates a principal clearing model and only recognises the rights of its direct members and Clients (persons to whom a CM provides its Client Clearing Services under a Client Clearing Agreement pursuant to OTCC Rule 817(3).
+It would constitute an event of default under OTCC Rule 1301(14) if OTCC becomes aware of circumstances affecting any affiliate of the CM which might, in the opinion of OTCC, have a material adverse effect on the ability of the CM to meet its obligations, or a person which has guaranteed or provided an indemnity in favour of OTCC in respect of any obligations of the CM.